1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

 ---

--  **Detection or fix setting of the controller type of the heating system:**
+-  **Detection or fixed setting of the controller type of the heating system:**
    `static const int fixed_device_family = 0;`
    `static const int fixed_device_variant = 0;`
    By default, the automatic detection of the controller type is active.
 Usually there is no need to change this setting.
 However, you can set the type manually though, but you should *only* change this if you *really* know what you are doing!
 In that case set the variables of `fixed_device_family` and `fixed_device_variant` to your device family and variant (parameters 6225 and 6226).